mysociety/fixmystreet/customising/boundaries.md

       a polygon over a map.
 Alternatively, we run a MapIt server for custom areas like this, so &mdash; especially if you are just doing this as a probationary trial, &mdash; we may be able to host this for you (note though that we do rate-limit calls to MapIt).
-Either send us KML shape files, or an screenshot of your map with the boundary drawn on it for us to copy.
+Either send us KML shape files, or if you can't do that, maybe clear image of the map with the boundary drawn on it for us to copy.
     </p>
     <p>
       In your <code>conf/general.yml</code>, you must set